hjicks/gathesis/proposal.md

 ![Proposed VMM stack](qemu.svg)

-## Previous work
+## Related work
+### VMM
+In 2016, Mike Larkin introduced VMM stack to OpenBSD operating system, which consisted of three parts:

+* VMM - Hypervisior
+* `vmd` - userspace emulator and daemon for managing VMM virtual machines
+* `vmctl` - utility to control vmd

+VMM stack is currently used as the only virtualization method in OpenBSD, which we will use as the hypervisor for our project.

+### Solo5
-Solo5 [] is a portable unikernel that runs portably across multiple operating systems using virtualzation backends such as KVM or VMM, without help of emulators (i.e: no vmd), which
+[Solo5](https://github.com/Solo5/solo5) is a portable unikernel that runs portably across multiple operating systems using hypervisors such as KVM or VMM, without help of emulators (i.e: `vmd` or QEMU), which aims to provide a sand-boxed execution environment.
+Their implementation includes a minimal emulator that can work with VMM hypervisor.

-[TODO: VMM]
-[TODO: NVMM]
+### NVMM
+NetBSD Virtual Machine Monitor is a type-2 hypervisor that can work with QEMU and is currently used in NetBSD and DragonflyBSD operating systems, their work, especially their QEMU accelerator is useful as an model to implement the VMM accelerator.

 ## Implementation
 There are two major changes that must be done to currently available software: